PoweredLocal/docker-cloud-aws-sync/README.md

 ## Overview

-A simple Golang script that synchronizes your Docker Cloud nodes with specified AWS security group - so that your Docker Cloud nodes can always access AWS services (eg. RDS)
+A simple Golang script that synchronizes your Docker Cloud node list with specified AWS security group - so that your Docker Cloud nodes can always access AWS services (eg. RDS, Memcached, etc)

-If all of your resources are in AWS, this is not an issue – you can keep everything inside the same VPC, but what if some of your nodes are hosted elsewhere, but need to access some of the AWS nodes or services?
+If all of your resources are in AWS, this is not an issue – you can keep everything inside the same VPC, but what if some of your nodes are hosted elsewhere but need to access some of the AWS services?

 ## Requirements